Google Translate Disclaimer

 Please visit the Health Canada site for information on approved vaccines.

 My child is afraid of needles.
 Is there anything I can do to help?

-Parents or guardians are encouraged to attend the clinic or appointment to support their child during vaccination.
+Parents or guardians will be required to attend the clinic or appointment to support their child during vaccination.
 Children can bring comfort items with them such as stuffed toys.
-The SHA is focusing on family-friendly clinics and don’t be surprised if you see a therapy dog or Santa at the clinic.
+The SHA is focusing on family-friendly clinics and don't be surprised if you see a therapy dog or Santa at the clinic.